misael-diaz/cli-chatbot-dynamate/README.md

 whoami
 ```

-you will need it soon enought so bear that in mind.
+you will need it soon enough so keep that username around.
+Next you will need to
+elevate your shell to sysadmin level, the following command will allow you to do just
+that:

 ```sh
 sudo su
 ```

 this will ask for your user password and grant you system administration control over
-your machine so be careful.
+your machine.

+It's a good idea to get the latest info for all the packages that you can install
+from the official package repositories, use the following command to do that:

 ```sh
 apt update
 ```

-to get the most recent package information
+That should fetch the most recent package information.
+Now you are in a position
+where you can install docker right from your terminal:

 ```sh
 apt install docker
 ```

-to install `docker` which will eventually contain your local instance of `ollama`
+that will install `docker` and that is what you will eventually use to contain your local
+instance of `ollama`.
+But first you need to create the `docker` group and grant your user
+the permissions to run docker containers by adding it to the `docker` group:

 ```sh
 groupadd docker
 ```

-to add the `docker` group to your system (only users in this group are allowed to
+That command just added the `docker` group to your system (only users in this group are
-run applications shipped with docker)
+allowed to run applications shipped with docker).
+The following command will add the
+specified user to the `docker` group, replace `$USER` with your username (the one I asked
+you to find with the `whoami` tool at the beginning of this section):

 ```sh
 usermod -aG docker $USER
 ```

-and add your user to the `docker` group, bear in mind that you want to replace `$USER`
+This should have added your user to the `docker` group, bear in mind that you must
-with your username, if you don't then you will be adding the `root` user which already
+have replaced `$USER` with your username.
+If you don't then you will be adding the
-has permissions to use docker.
-You already know the username when you executed the
+`root` user which already has permissions to use docker.
-`whoami` command.

 an example of the command string would be